How to Invest in Mutual Funds

 Truth be told, you often won’t have any choice in the matter as to whether you invest in mutual funds.

-Many so-called defined contribution plans, like DC plans offer only mutual funds among their investing options.
+Many so-called defined contribution plans, like 401(k)s only offer mutual funds among their investing options.
 And because of the insane-to-pass up tax benefits and employer matching funds, you should probably put as much of your salary as you can muster into these plans.
 So yee-haw mutual funds in this case!

-And if it comes down the choice between putting your money in one, two, or even five individual stocks or putting it in a mutual fund, you should consider investing in the mutual fund because of something called — diversification.
-With a mutual fund, one price will buy you positions in dozens, even hundreds of different stocks.
-Gamblers and stock pickers love to entertain audiences with stories of turning £100 into £10,000, but they loathe to tell you their stories of how many hundreds of thousands in losses it took until they hit their big score.
-When you spread your investments should one go sour, it won't drag down your entire portfolio.

-Picking individuals stocks is a lot like playing the lottery with your life savings.
-The top best performing 4% of stocks accounted for the entire wealth creation of the US stock market since 1926 which means there were lots and lots of losing stock pickers.
-Think about it: when you’re buying a stock, you’re buying it from someone who’s selling.
-The seller has decided the stock is worth selling at say, £10 pounds a share because she's sure it's definitely going to go down, but you're sure it's definitely going to go up.
-Who’s right?
-What makes you so sure you’re so much smarter than that seller?
-For this reason, diversification is the answer.
-The more diverse your holdings, the less vulnerable you’ll be to unexpected stock or even sector dips.
-So, again, score one for the mutual funds.
-Yay funds!

 But hold the phone for just a second.
 Just because mutual funds are better than investing in individual stocks, are they necessarily the absolute best way to invest your money?
 Maybe not.
 Those fees that we discussed above are the enemy of good returns; studies have shown over and over again that fees are directly predictive of returns in a very simple way; the higher the fees, the lower the returns.
 But, you’ll naturally retort, those fees have to be worth it, right?
 The big brains who pick stocks in mutual funds must be able to justify their fees by their boffo returns, and all the people who earn fortunes managing mutual funds will swear that their expertise is well worth the fee you pay.
 Science begs to differ with their conclusion.
 In fact, most studies show that almost all actively managed funds will fail to outperform the overall market over the long term.